DKey96/likvor-connected-components/README.md

 - Python3.10
 - Anaconda

-Libraries are listed in `requirements.txt`.
-To create conda environment with requirements use: `conda create --name <environment_name> --file requirements.txt`
+Libraries are listed in `requirements_anaconda.txt`.
+To create conda environment with requirements use: `conda create --name <environment_name> --file requirements_anaconda.txt`
-To install the dependencies into already existing conda environment use: `conda install --file requirements.txt`
+To install the dependencies into already existing conda environment use: `conda install --file requirements_anaconda.txt`

+For installing only via pip use `pip install -r requirements_pip.txt`.

 ## How to use
 - For running only the one-thread OpenCV implementation of connected components, run `opencv_one_thread_implementation.py`.